michaelpj/termsandtruthconditions/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

     A binary operation \\(\circ : Hom(A, B) \times Hom(B, C) \rightarrow Hom(A, C)\\) which is associative and has the identity morphism as its identity.

 The other concept we're going to need is that of a [functor](http://en.wikipedia.org/wiki/Functor).
-A functor \\(F : \mathcal{C} \rightarrow \mathcal{D}\\) is a mapping _between_ categories.
-However, there's no reason you can't have functors from categories to themselves (helpfully called "endofunctors"), and those are the ones we're going to be interested in.
+A functor \\(F : \mathcal{C} \rightarrow \mathcal{D}\\) is a mapping _between_ tags.
+However, there's no reason you can't have functors from tags to themselves (helpfully called "endofunctors"), and those are the ones we're going to be interested in.
 Functors have to turn objects in the source category into objects in the target category, and they also have to turn arrows into new arrows.
 Again, functors have to obey certain laws, but don't worry too much about that.[^functorlaws]

 [^functorlaws]: These are: